diagrams/diagrams-doc/manual/diagrams-manual.rst

 Rotation
 ++++++++

-Use `rotate` to rotate a diagram couterclockwise by a given angle__ about the origin.
+Use `rotate` to rotate a diagram counterclockwise by a given angle__ about the origin.
 Since `rotate` takes an angle, you must specify an angle type, such as `rotate (80 :: Deg)`.
 In the common case that you wish to rotate by an angle specified as a certain fraction of a